GuidoJeuken-6512/lambda/docs/documentation_en.md

 - Debug logging when saving configuration/options
 - All features and options are fully UI-configurable

+## Room Thermostat Control & Modbus Write Process

+The integration allows you to select any external temperature sensor from Home Assistant for each heating circuit (dropdown, only non-integration sensors with device_class 'temperature').
+Selection is done in the options flow.
+The measured values are automatically and regularly (e.g., every minute) written to the Modbus registers of the respective heating circuits.
+This is handled by the service function `async_update_room_temperature` in `services.py`, which reads, validates, and writes the value for each circuit to the correct register via the Modbus client.
+Errors are logged.
+The transmission can also be triggered manually via the `lambda.update_room_temperature` service.
+Each write operation is logged at debug level.
+The technical implementation and process are documented in `services.py`.

 ## Workflow

 1. **Setup (`async_setup_entry` in `__init__.py`)**: